 “It could potentially lead people to engage in a number of behaviors that are intended to avoid fatigue because of an intense, unrealistic, irrational fear of bad things happening when this occurs,” Dr. Grandner says.
 And even when I was in my own bed, if I didn’t get a good night’s sleep for some reason, I refused to go to school the next day.
 The thought of being miserably tired at a desk made my muscles tense.

-The odd thing: at the same time, I developed a fascination for hotels.
+: at the same time, I developed a fascination for hotels.
 I loved everything from the big beds to the room service to the movies that were still playing in theaters.
 But it was hard to hotel-hop if I didn’t actually want to sleep in them.

 The issue came to a head in middle school, when my parents surprised me with a night at a nearby luxury hotel as a birthday gift, complete with room service and an in-room rental.
 They didn’t tell me where we were going, just to pack a bag.
 I was terrified and crying.
 The anxiety was overpowering and I begged not to go.
 My parents promised I’d enjoy it, so I trusted them and went.